MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/hierarchy/security-and-privacy-for-content-management.md

 Consider enabling **Enhanced HTTP** for the site.
 This feature allows clients to use Azure Active Directory authentication to securely communicate with an HTTP distribution point.
 For more information, see [Enhanced HTTP](enhanced-http.md).

 > [!IMPORTANT]
-> Starting in Configuration Manager version 2103, site system roles that allow HTTP client connections are [deprecated](../changes/deprecated/removed-and-deprecated-cmfeatures.md).<!-- 9390933 --> Enable these roles for [HTTPS](../../clients/deploy/plan/security-and-privacy-for-clients.md#BKMK_Security_Clients) or [Enhanced HTTP](enhanced-http.md).
-For example, [configure your management points](../../clients/manage/cmg/configure-authentication.md#bkmk_mphttps).
+> Starting in Configuration Manager version 2103, sites that allow HTTP client communication are deprecated.
+Configure the site for HTTPS or Enhanced HTTP.
+For more information, see [Enable the site for HTTPS-only or enhanced HTTP](../../servers/deploy/install/list-of-prerequisite-checks.md#enable-site-system-roles-for-https-or-enhanced-http).<!-- 9390933,9572265 -->

 #### Protect the client authentication certificate file
 If you use a PKI client authentication certificate rather than a self-signed certificate for the distribution point, protect the certificate file (.pfx) with a strong password.
 If you store the file on the network, secure the network channel when you import the file into Configuration Manager.